 What doesn’t

-• Not safe for use on lawns or ornamental turf
+- Not intended for use around lawns or garden beds

 What works